lasseignelab/capture/README.md

 If the MD5 checksums from two sets of files match then the files are all the same.

-The output file will be given the same name as the verification file with an `md5` extension and will be stored in the same directory.
-When reproducing results, use the `git diff` command to confirm that results of a verification match the original results.
 ```
 cap_verify_md5 [options] FILE...
 ```